hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

 * `list.get_absolute_url()` will give you a url you can use in an <a> tag for the lists page
 * you will probably want a new template at *lists/templates/my_lists.html*, and a new URL + view for it
 * you will need to associate the creation of a new list with the current user, if they're logged in
+* if you need a views test to have a logged-in user, you have two choices
+  - `self.client.force_login(user)`
+  - or, import and call the view function directly with an HttpRequest instance whose .user attribute is set.

 * if the FTs are being weird, try switching from `webdriver.Firefox()` to `webdriver.Chrome()`.
 You will need to download a thing called "chromedriver" and have it on the path